EU wants 'verifiable proof' Chinese tennis player safe | Sport - ExBulletin

 EU wants ‘verifiable proof’ Chinese tennis player safe | Sport

-BRUSSELS (AP) The European Union said on Tuesday it wants China to release verifiable evidence “that tennis player Peng Shuai is safe and is conducting a thorough and transparent investigation into her sexual assault allegations.
+BRUSSELS (AP) The European Union said on Tuesday it wants China to release “verifiable evidence” that tennis player Peng Shuai is safe and to conduct a thorough and transparent investigation into her sexual assault allegations.

 Peng, a three-time Olympian and former top doubles player, disappeared from view after he accused a former Communist Party official of assault.